Planning & Organising A Stag Do

 We have been organising stag parties for many years and have thousands of happy customers.
 We have extensive knowledge of all the popular UK stag do destinations, the activities you can do and the places you can stay.
-Feel free to get in touch at any time to discuss the planning and organisation of your stag weekend.
+Feel free to contact us at any time to discuss the planning and organisation of your stag weekend.

 I'm sure you will agree that's a lot to think about and organise and we are here to help at every step.
 Here is a summary of the 12 things to consider in understanding how to plan a stag do and the order in which you could do your stag do planning:

 - Talk with the Stag about his plans

 - Fix the date of the stag do

 - Look into activities, accommodation & packages